Photometric determination using the indophenol blue method

 Ammonium is a key parameter in water testing, as it can have adverse effects on marine ecosystems if it is at high levels.
-One major issue is eutrophication, excessive plant and algal growth.1 As a result, determining ammonium levels in effluents is a critical to maintaining aquatic environments.
-In this application note, ammonium is quantified in effluents with high chemical oxygen demand (COD) using the Spectroquant® photometric system with ammonium test kits.
+One major issue is eutrophication, excessive plant and algal growth.1 As a result, determining ammonium levels in effluents is critical to maintaining aquatic environments.
+In this application note, we describe the quantification of ammonium in effluents using the Spectroquant® photometric system with ammonium test kits.

 The method is analogous to EPA 350.1, APHA 4500-NH3 F, ISO 7150-1, and DIN 38406-5.